FrankBlack-dot/nlp/README.md

 # Open question regarding azue

--Machine Learning Images
+-Machine Learning Images<br>
--Review traing, building and do the training
+-Review traing, building and do the training<br>
--Best practise development - local and deploy azure?
+-Best practise development - local and deploy azure?<br>
--How to get files from one resource
+-How to get files from one resource<br>
--When deploy a trainning script (or other) which is run on azure, where is it physically available -quota request - how do I get more
+-When deploy a trainning script (or other) which is run on azure, where is it physically available<br>
+-quota request - how do I get more<br>
--information about compute instances
+-information about compute instances<br>
--compute instance vs. compute cluster
+-compute instance vs. compute cluster<br>